zakariaf/Multi-AI-Mattermost-Bot/README.md

   **Description:**

   Engages in a conversation with the bot.
-Sends the provided message to OpenAI's ChatCompletion API and returns the assistant's reply.
+Sends the provided message to the chat service (default is OpenAI's ChatCompletion API) and returns the assistant's reply.

 - **Image Generation Command**

   **Usage:**

   ```
-  /image [description]
+  /image <description> [--service <service_name>]
   ```

   **Example:**